ReaperOAK/KCAdashboard/public/api/endpoints/resources/docs.md

 - Ensure only authorized users can upload, share, or download resources.
 - Validate all uploaded files for security and compliance.
 - Regularly review resource metadata and access logs for quality and usage.
+- Direct access to files in the `uploads/` directory is blocked at the web server level (HTTP 403).
+All downloads must go through the backend API.

 ---